KSP-KOS/KOS/doc/source/structures/misc/gui.rst

 .. structure:: PopupMenu

-    `PopupMenu` objects are created inside Box objects via ADDPOPUPMENU method.
+    ``PopupMenu`` objects are created inside Box objects via ADDPOPUPMENU method.

-    These objects have a list of values (not necessarily strings) which are presented to the user as a list from which they can choose.
-If the items in the list are not strings, you should generally set the OPTIONSUFFIX to something (eg. "NAME").
+    A ``PopupMenu`` is a special kind of button for choosing from a list of things.
+    It looks like a button who's face displays the currently selected thing.
+When a user clicks on the button, it pops up a list of displayed strings to choose from, and when one is selected the popup goes away and the new choice is displayed on the button.

+    The objects in the list do not necessarily have to be string values.
+By default the ``PopupMenu`` will use the :attr:`Structure:TOSTRING` suffix to display the string values of the items in the list.
+If you'd like to use a different suffix to convert the objects in the list into strings, you can choose that suffix by setting the :attr:`OPTIONSSUFFIX` suffix of the ``PopupMenu``.

     Example::

-	local popup to gui:addpopupmenu().
+	local popup is gui:addpopupmenu().

-	set popup:OPTIONSUFFIX to "NAME".
+        // Make the popup display the Body:NAME's instead of the Body:TOSTRING's: set popup:OPTIONSUFFIX to "NAME".

 	list bodies in bodies.
 	for planet in bodies {
 		if planet:hasbody and planet:body = Sun {